Mitch1469/457classProject/README.md

 # Battleship Game

-This is a simple Tic-Tac-Toe game implemented using Python and sockets.
+This is a simple Battleship game implemented using Python and sockets.

 **Updates**
-Game functionality included.
-Initial board generation, placing of pieces, guess board showing previous hits misses, code for exchanging guess and identification of players ships and what has been hit.
+* Game now accepts inputs of -i and -p from the command line for ports and ips.
+Hostname also works in place of ip

-Turn loop included for the server that allows for players to take turns and exchange information
+* Game now properly ends when one player has one.
+Server sends a gameover message to the clients that allow for a graceful shutdown

-Conditions set for premature ending of game, and for when a game finishes
+* Code runs properly after completely removing refrences to clientGameState

-Chat function has been disabled due to issues with game implementation.
+* Menu functions added, however do not work properly

 **How to play:**
 1. **Start the server:** Run the `server.py` with the ip and port wanted for the server script.